TsailabBioinformatics/ProbeSearchV3/README.md

    - Includes all features of V3.
    - Additionally provides Gene Features and CDS Overlapping Info.

+## v3.4 Updates

+1. **BED file formatting fixed**
+   Resolved an issue where improper formatting in the BED file caused `bedtools` to throw an error and halt the program.

+2. **Transcription Start Site (TSS) information added**
+   TSS data is now included and displayed as part of the output.

+3. **Improved Bowtie2 alignment display**
+   Enhanced the handling and presentation of Bowtie2 alignment results for better readability.

+4. **Other minor fixes and improvements**

 #### Note:
 Make sure all the files - app.js, appV3.js, razers3.js, razers3V3.js and 717V2.js have update path according to respective directories.